 Unfortunately, presbyopia is an inevitable part of aging and cannot be prevented by diet, lifestyle or visual habits.
 However, it is treatable with several types of corrective lenses, including progressives, bifocals and trifocals, single-vision reading glasses, multifocal contact lenses and monovision therapy.

-Your eye care provider at EYES on MAiN will work with you to diagnose your vision problem and suggest the best treatment option for your eyes at our optometric office in Bozeman.
-For more information, schedule an appointment with Jeffrey Squire , O.D., and we’ll be in touch with you shortly.
+Dr. Squire and his team will work with you to diagnose your vision problem and suggest the best treatment option for your eyes.
+For more information, schedule an appointment and we’ll be in touch with you shortly.